brxic/EclipseScoutODT/README.md

 ## Notes

 Since this was my first experience with Eclipse Scout, this repository reflects my learning process while working with **IntelliJ and Maven** instead of the typical Eclipse setup.
+Please note that my work is not perfect and there are some things that didn't worked as shown in the Tutorial.
 Feel free to use it as a reference if you're exploring Scout with a similar stack!